 It was a truly terrible battle.
-In accordance with tribal ritual, the Zulus disembowelled their fallen enemies, much to the horror of Chelmsford’s Column when they reached the battlefield later that night.
+In accordance with tribal ritual, the Zulus disembowelled their fallen enemies, much to the horror of Chelmsford’s Column when they later reached the battlefield.

 The General was stunned.
 Worse was to follow.
 Fires were seen in the distance, coming from Rorke’s Drift.
 It was just the beginning.

 David, Saul 2004 Zulu Viking Penguin Random House